Sawmonabo/HousePricePrediction/README.md

 ## Regression Model Implementations

 <p>For only our linear regression models I used three different methods including scaling, a combinations function, and a polynomial features function.
 I scaled the data to standardize the variables for polynomial or interaction terms used, to avoid multicollinearity.
 A combination’s function was implemented to try all possible combinations of feature variables to find the best and lowest MSE score.
 To find the best model for regression I used sklearn’s “Polynomial Features” function which creates an interaction between the feature variables as well as raises each variable to the selected power, in my case 3.
-We set our Polynomial function to raise the variables to the 2nd with respect to the combinations function.
+I set the Polynomial function to raise the variables to the 2nd with respect to the combinations function.

 ```js
 {